School of Mathematics Teaching

 • Subjects in red are unavailable for you to choose

-• Subjects in green are courses that you have selected and that meet your programme requirements
+• Subjects in green are courses that you have selected and meet your programme requirements

-6. Once you have made your selection in PATH, send this selection to your Student Adviser
+5. Once you have made your selection in PATH, send your completed selection to your Student Adviser.

-Sometimes, courses in other Schools may be full.
-If there are courses you are interested in from other Schools, you may want to note any alternative choices in the comments box before your submission.
+(Sometimes, courses in other Schools will be full.
+If you are selecting courses from other Schools, you may want to note any back-up choices in the comments box of PATH before submitting.)

 Compulsory Maths Courses